oc-shopaholic/oc-shopaholic-docs/item-class/item-class.md

 * iElementID - model element ID
 * obElement - model object, optional parameter

-Static method used to create a new object of the ElementItem class.
+Static method used to create new object of  ElementItem class.
 The element's data array will be filled from cache.
 ```php
 $obItem = ElementItem::make(1);
 ```